 Daniel Kamp is a multidisciplinary product and spatial designer hailing from New Zealand and based in Hong Kong.
 With projects spanning furniture, lighting, objects, and interiors, the designer’s diverse practice is anchored by a sophisticated sculptural minimalism and a fascination with intersections between the industrial and the organic.

-In 2012, Kamp cofounded his first design studio, Think & Shift.
+In 2012, Kamp co-founded the design studio, Think & Shift.
 During his three years as Creative Director, the studio evolved from a small furniture design house to the holistic product and spatial design brand that it is today.
 At Think & Shift, Kamp designed retail, workplaces, installations, hospitality spaces, lighting, consumer products and more.
 His works received a Platinum Award from the International A’ Design Awards in Italy, as well as four Best Awards and nine finalist placings from the Designer’s institute of New Zealand.

 In parallel to projects under his own brands, Daniel Kamp has also worked as a design innovation consultant to well known companies since 2013.
-He has consulted on spatial design for The University of Auckland, collaborated with experts to develop a city-wide wayfinding system for Auckland Transport, and most recently worked with Air New Zealand to help them imagine the future of spaces and customer experience in airports.
+He has consulted on spatial design for The University of Auckland, collaborated with experts to develop a city-wide wayfinding system for Auckland Transport, and worked with Air New Zealand to help them imagine the future of spaces and customer experience in airports.

-After barely surviving high school, Kamp went on to study Design Innovation majoring in Industrial Design, at Victoria University of Wellington.
-While studying he learned to channel his discontent for 'what is' and passion for 'what could be' as powerful inspiration for design.
-Here began his career as a professional creative.
+After his expulsion from boarding school at age 17, Kamp went on to study Design Innovation majoring in Industrial Design, at Victoria University of Wellington.
+While studying, he learnt to channel his discontent for 'what is' into creative inspiration for 'what could be'.
+Here began his career of making.